brevdev/feedback/README.md

 Hello (: We're happy to have you!!
 This is the official place to submit bug reports, feature requests, and general feedback for Brev.

 ### How to Submit Feedback
+NOTE: This will all be completed under the Issues tab (which you can find in the top horizontal nav bar)
 1.  **Search first:** Before creating a new issue, search existing issues to see if your feedback has already been submitted.
 2.  **Choose a template:** When you create a new issue, pick the corresponding template (e.g., "Bug report" or "Feature request").
 3.  **Be detailed:** Provide as much detail as possible to help us understand and address your feedback asap.